 CURRENT RESEARCH

 As an interdisciplinary scholar, my research intersects cultural studies, sociology, data analysis, and social impact.
-I explore the intricate connections between legal systems and society through advanced data methodologies.
-My work aims to create a comprehensive understanding of the complexities within the legal domain.
+I explore the connections between legal systems and society through advanced data methodologies to create better policies and more informed decision-making.
 My methods include extensive historical data analysis, legal and social mapping, and community-rooted research.

 Home to Texas (h2TX) - Citizen Science Research on Judicial Decision-Making:

-• This project explores judicial decision-making across Texas through a citizen science research approach with close to 70 students.
+• This project explores judicial decision-making across Texas through a citizen science research approach with nearly 70 students.

 • Key Highlights: An innovative mixed-methods project that engages students in the research process through qualitative interviews with community members and judges throughout the state.